Uncertainty-Aware Pedestrian Trajectory Prediction via Distributional Diffusion: Methodology

-\textbf{Non-Markovian Forward Process}.
-Observing a large~$K$ in Eq.~\ref{eq: ddqpm_forward_final} introduces a trade-off between how close~$p(\mbf{Y}_K)$ gets to a standard Gaussian~\cite{sohl2015deep} and the running efficiency of autoregressive sampling, we adopt a non-Markovian forward process that generalizes a Markovian diffusion while maintaining Gaussianity in Eq.~\ref{eq: ddqpm_forward_final}.
-Consider a forward process where the transition also depends on $\mbf{Y}_0$, we have its joint distribution as,
+Observing a large~$K$ in Eq.~\ref{eq: ddqpm_forward_final} introduces a trade-off between how close~$p(\mathbf{Y}_K)$ gets to a standard Gaussian~\cite{sohl2015deep} and the efficiency of autoregressive sampling, we employ a non-Markovian forward process that generalizes a Markovian diffusion while maintaining Gaussianity in Eq.~\ref{eq: ddqpm_forward_final}.
+Consider a forward process where the transition also depends on $\mathbf{Y}_0$, we have its joint distribution as,

-To ensure Gaussianity in each intermediate state depending on $\mbf{Y}_0$, such that
+To ensure Gaussianity in each intermediate state depending on $\mathbf{Y}_0$, such that

 for all $k > 0$, we define the true reverse transition as